Keeping Families Together As Mothers Undergo Recovery: A New Approach To Drug Dependency

-After Johnson’s children were taken from her, she moved into a domestic violence shelter and entered an intensive recovery program with one goal in mind: getting her kids back.
+After Amber’s children were taken from her, she moved into a domestic violence shelter and entered an intensive recovery program with one goal in mind: getting her kids back.

-“I basically just dedicated my life to changing my life,” Johnson says.
+“I basically just dedicated my life to changing my life,” Amber says.
 “I had nothing else.
 My kids were everything to me.”

 Children’s Mercy Hospital neonatologist Jodi Jackson says the birth of a child can be an opportunity for transformation, even for women who’ve used drugs for years.